 Supporting a positive school climate is one of the most important ways we support students’ well-being.
 School Climate Surveys are conducted every few years which helps school staff identify areas for improvement and support.

-The TDSB is committed to working to strengthen relationships between students and school adults and improving overall school climate to create inviting and engaging learning spaces where student want to be.
+The TDSB is committed to working to strengthen relationships between students and school adults and improving overall school climate to create inviting and engaging learning spaces where students want to be.

 Learn more about the bullying prevention programs that we offer and the educational partners we work with to support anti-bullying initiatives in our schools and classrooms.